spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/delete-workspace.md

 6. Click **Delete Workspace**.

-7. Enter the workspace name to confirm deletion.
+7. Enter the workspace name to confirm the deletion.

 ## Validate

 1. Log in to [Palette](https://console.spectrocloud.com).

-2. In the **Drop-Down Menu** at the top of the page, choose the project that has your workspace.
+2. In the **drop-down Menu** at the top of the page, choose the project that has your workspace.

 3. On the left **Main Menu**, click **Workspaces**.